selenium-cucumber/selenium-cucumber-java/doc/installation.md

   - <a href="http://download.eclipse.org/technology/m2e/releases/1.4" target="_blank">Maven</a>
   - <a href="http://cucumber.github.io/cucumber-eclipse/update-site/" target="_blank">Cucumber</a>

-# Setting up selenium-cucumber
+# Setting up selenium-cucumber-java
 - Install Java and set path.
 - Install Maven and set path.
-- Install Eclipse.
-- Add Eclipse plugins.

-# Setting up Project
-- Clone repository ‚Äúhttps://github.com/selenium-cucumber/selenium-cucumber-java‚Äù or download zip.
+- Clone repository ìhttps://github.com/selenium-cucumber/selenium-cucumber-javaî or download zip.

+# Running features
-- Open project in eclipse.
+- Goto project directory.
+- Use "mvn test" command to run features.
+- Use "mvn test -Dbrowser=browser_name" to run features on specific browser.
+- browser_name can be one of following but make sure that browserís driver file are present and specified in system variable.
+-- ff
+-- chrome
+-- ie
+-- safari
+- Use mvn test -Dcucumber.options="classpath:features/my_first.feature" to run specific feature if you have multiple feature files.
+- Use mvn test -Dcucumber.options="ñplugin html:target/result.html" to generate a HTML report.
+- Use mvn test -Dcucumber.options="ñplugin json:target/result.json" to generate a JSON report.

+- Now Write your own tests in feature file using <a href="https://github.com/selenium-cucumber/selenium-cucumber-java/blob/master/doc/canned_steps.md">Predefined Steps</a> .